DanaAmine/TP-web/README.md

 # TP3 JavaScript - Complete Documentation

 ## Overview
 This practical work (TP) is divided into two main parts focusing on JavaScript programming fundamentals and DOM manipulation.
-The TP is designed for Master 1 Informatics (BIG-DATA) students at USTHB.
+The TP is designed for L3 SEC students at USTHB.

 ## Part 1: JavaScript Language Basics